husathap/youbot/README.md

 ======

 A Windows Phone 8.0 bot software created in a spirit of ELIZA.
 But now, you can even create a bot based on yourself!

+Used codes fragments from MSDN tutorials and artworks from MetroStudio.